The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Quartic surfaces

 \section{Quartic surfaces}

 We now turn our attention to the family of determinantal surfaces of degree 4.
-This family consists of 5 irreducible divisors $\mathcal{F}_1,\ldots,\mathcal{F}_5\subset|\OO_{\PP^3}(4)|$ depending on the options that an admissible pair $(a,b)$ of degree 4 has.
+This family consists of 5 irreducible divisors, which we will denote by $\mathcal{F}_1,\ldots,\mathcal{F}_5\subset|\OO_{\PP^3}(4)|$ depending on the options that an admissible pair $(a,b)$ of degree 4 has.
 In this section we compute the degree of each of these divisors.

 The (non-redundant) options for an admissible pair $(a,b)$ of degree 4 are listed in Table \ref{tab::quarticDivisors}.
-We denote by $X_i\in\mathcal{F}_i$, with $1\leq i\leq 5$, a general element and by $C_i\subset X_i$ the curve produced by Proposition \ref{prop::keyObservation}.
+In this table, we denote by $X_i\in\mathcal{F}_i$, with $1\leq i\leq 5$, a general element and by $C_i\subset X_i$ a curve obtained by removing a column (see Prop. \ref{prop::keyObservation}).
 This table also lists the degree $d_i$ and the genus $g_i$ of the curve $C_i$.
 We keep the convention of normalizing an admissible pair $(a,b)$ of degree 4, so that $a_1=5$.

 Combining Theorem \ref{thm::mainTheorem} and Proposition \ref{prop1} we get the following. \begin{cor}[of Theorem \ref{thm::mainTheorem}] The families $\mathcal{F}_i$ are irreducible divisors inside $|\OO_{\PP^3}(4)|$ for $1\leq i\leq5$. \end{cor}